 The ever-evolving compliance landscape can pose challenges as you scramble to keep up with the numerous regulatory laws introduced from time to time.
 Regulatory bodies worldwide are following the lead of the EU’s GDPR and the CCPA to enforce stricter consent and data privacy measures, and the list is quickly going to grow.

-Introduced in 2018, the General Data Protect Regulation (GDPR) demands that companies ask for consent upfront.
+Introduced in 2018, the General Data Protection Regulation (GDPR) demands that companies ask for consent upfront.
 Consent is one of the six lawful bases stipulated by the GDPR.
 Under GDPR, consent should be valid, informed, and up-to-date.
 Articles 4, 6, 7, 8, 9 and 13 of the GDPR explicitly include conditions for consent, and failure to comply can cost you up to €20 million, or 4% of the annual revenue of the prior financial year, whichever is higher.

-According to the California Consumer Protection Act (CCPA), transferring any personal information to a third party counts as a sale.
+According to the California Consumer Privacy Act (CCPA), transferring any personal information to a third party counts as a sale.
 The CCPA gives Californians the right to seek statutory damages between $1,000 to $3,000 or actual damages as imposed by the attorney general of California, whichever is greater.
 The fines apply if users have opted out of a data sale, but their data knowingly retained by a business without their consent.